Product

 EuroBlight Fungicide Efficacy Tables

-EuroBlight, the European network of scientists and other specialists working on potato early and late blight, has updated its efficacy tables for the control of late blight (Phytophthora infestans) and early blight (Alternaria solani) in potato and tomato for the 2016 field season.
+EuroBlight, the European network of scientists and other specialists working on potato early and late blight, has updated its efficacy tables for the control of late blight (Phytophthora infestans) and early blight (Alternaria solani) in potato and tomato.
 The ratings for control of leaf and tuber blight are based on unbiased EuroBlight trials carried out over multiple years and at multiple locations in Europe.
 All other ratings are based upon the expert knowledge of EuroBlight members.

 Late blight caused by Phytophthora infestans is the most important foliar disease in the cultivation of potatoes.
 The crop needs to be protected from P. infestans by spraying fungicides regularly during the growing season.
 It is important to use fungicides that effectively protect leaves against this disease.
 A whole range of fungicides are registered in Europe.
 Each fungicide has its own mode of action, efficacies and other characteristics.
 The EuroBlight table was set up to provide an overview of the value of each characteristic.
 Until 2007, the ratings were based on judgements made by independent researchers and experts from agrochemical companies.
 Since 2008, the ratings have been based upon common trials.